gzecchi/docker-cloudflare-ddns/README.md

     * Zone - DNS - Edit
 4. Set the zone resources to:
     * Include - All zones
-5. Complete the wizard and copy the generated token into the `API_KEY` variable for the container
+5. Complete the wizard and copy the generated token into the `API_KEY` variable for the container or save into a file and specify `API_KEY_FILE` (e.g.: Docker Secrets)

 ## Multiple Domains